-If you didn’t specify Groups and Subgroups when configuring the trigger described above, Canary will only alert you when the average approval rate of all of your transaction volume dips below 90%.
+If you didn’t specify filters when configuring the trigger described above, Canary will only alert you when the average approval rate of all of your transaction volume dips below 90%.
 You may however, have segments of your transaction volume that have different approval rate targets.
 If, for example, you have multiple processors, you may have a different approval rate KPI for each processor.
 In this case, you’d want to configure multiple simple threshold triggers: one for each processor.

 If the payments industry already has a standard of performance, you may want to monitor your business relative to that standard with a simple threshold trigger.
 A perfect example of this is chargeback rate.
 Networks have established chargeback rate thresholds—generally around 1%—that merchants cannot cross without penalty.
 If your chargeback rates cross the established threshold, your business could be punished, usually by network or process oversight via a chargeback reduction program and penalty fees paid to the network.

 But how do you know that you’re approaching the “danger zone” of a chargeback reduction program?
 Enter Canary simple threshold triggers.
 If the network standard is 1% chargeback rates, you could set your trigger to alert you if your chargeback rate increases above a threshold value of 0.8%.
 That would give you plenty of time to course correct before you meet any repercussions from the industry.